AreaDean of STEM | Faculty

 - BI 318 Introduction to Molecular and Cellular Biology

 - ES 110 Introduction to Exercise Science

 My research interests are centered around the sex steroids (estrogen and testosterone) and how these hormones influence wheel running behaviors in mice.
 The goals of my research are to provide a base to understand why humans are not more physically active.
-Physical inactivity is the second leading causes of actual death in the United States—only smoking currently causes more deaths each year.
+Physical inactivity is the second leading actual cause of death in the United States—only smoking currently causes more deaths each year.
 Physical inactivity is related to a new area of medical diagnoses known as hypokinetic diseases that include obesity, diabetes, heart disease, and certain types of cancer.
-There will never be a magic exercise pill, but there appears to be a God-created mechanism that has been significantly affected by sin and the fall.
-Elucidating this mechanism and identifying how it has malfunctioned might be the key to greatly reducing the prevalence of hypokinetic diseases through altering physical activity patterns.
-The role of the sex steroids appears to be paramount in understanding this mechanism and provides a clear directive for my research which ultimately focuses on the molecular and cellular changes that occur following alterations to sex steroid biology.
+There will never be a magic exercise pill, but there appear to be mechanisms that have severely dysfunctioned.
+Elucidating the mechanisms that drive activity patters and identifying how they have malfunctioned might be the key to greatly reducing the prevalence of hypokinetic diseases through altering physical activity patterns.
+The role of the sex steroids appears to be paramount to the functions of these mechanisms and provides a clear directive for my research which ultimately focuses on the molecular and cellular changes that occur following alterations to sex steroid biology.

 - Faculty Excellence Award, Truett-McConnell College, 2016